 Arthur Okowa Ifeanyi (born 8 July 1959) is a Nigerian politician who is the incumbent Governor of Delta State.
 He was inaugurated as Governor on 29 May 2015 after winning the state elections conducted in April 2015.
 Before his Governorship, he was elected Senator for Delta North, in Delta State, Nigeria, during the April 2011 national elections.
 He ran on the People’s Democratic Party (PDP) platform.
 He is an Ika from Owa-Alero in Delta State, Nigeria.
 He is also the first person from Anioma to get the Governorship position of Delta State.
+He is the vice presidential candidate for the People’s Democratic Party (PDP) for the 2023 election.

 Arthur Okowa Ifeanyi is married to Mrs Edith Okowa.
 The couple have 4 children.